ebrinz/eriks-blog/data/daemons.md

 There's a point of conception when powering on the system.
 From nothing there was something.

 There's primordial stage during bootloading.
-Many creation myths have a primordial stage where the greater gods give birth to the sun and moon, etcc... or the kernal.
+Many creation myths have a primordial stage where the greater gods give birth to the sun and moon... or the kernal.

 The kernal is this sort of prime god figure that births the daemons.